Yueyuan-Ma/starter-hugo-academic/content/publication/Specialization/index.md

   - "2"

 # Publication
 publication: SSRN Working Paper (No. 4052990).
-Accepted at Journal of Political Economy Macroeconomics
+Forthcoming at Journal of Political Economy Macroeconomics

 ---